 Step 1: Cook pasta until al dente; drain and rinse with cold water.
 Set aside.

 Step 2: Bring 2 quarts water, lemon wedges and kosher salt to boil in a large pot over medium-high heat.
-Add shrimp and cook uncovered 2 to 3 minutes, until just cooked through.
+Add shrimp and cover; remove from heat and let stand 3 minutes, or until just cooked through.
 Transfer with slotted spoon to ice bath.
 When cool, transfer shrimp to colander and pat dry with paper towel.

 Step 3: In a small bowl, whisk together dressing ingredients: mayonnaise, Dijon mustard, capers, dill, shallot, and fresh lemon juice from ½ lemon.